 The Abbas Defamation Ruling

-After reviewing both sides’ arguments, Judge Emmet Sullivan dismissed case, ultimately agreeing with the defense’s anti-SLAPP motion.
+After review, Judge Emmet Sullivan dismissed the case, agreeing with the defense’s anti-SLAPP motion.
 In Sullivan’s own words:

 - “[T]he questions invite the reader to form her own judgments regarding the relationship between Mr. Abbas’s family ties and his admittedly great wealth.”
 And,